 - Real olive oil is bitter.
 Not always.
 The bitterness of the oil depends on the time of harvest.
 Early harvest of immature olives creates the bitterest oils.
 Midseason harvest creates an oil that is a blend of bitter and fruity.
 Late season harvest creates the mildest flavor, sometimes even called a “sweet” oil.

 - You can tell if your extra virgin olive oil is real by putting it in the fridge; if it solidifies, it’s real.
-Not necessarily .
-This isn’t a reliable test.
+False.
+It would simplify life if this were true, but unfortunately, it’s not a reliable test.
 Mono-unsaturated oils solidify in the fridge, while polyunsaturated oils don’t, but oils are not 100% one or the other.
-Olive oil, canola oil, and safflower oil, have similar mono to polyunsaturated ratios.
-So an olive oil that has been adulterated with one of these oils would still solidify in the fridge.
-Also, lower quality olive oils solidify as well.
-So skip this unhelpful test and use the criteria earlier in the article, to discern a quality extra virgin olive oil instead.
+Olive oil, canola oil, and safflower oil, have similar mono to polyunsaturated ratios, which means the fridge test can’t even tell you the type of oil.
+I’ve heard people say, “Well, if it doesn’t solidify, you know for sure it’s fake.”
+That’s not true either.
+Some high quality EVOO won’t solidify in the fridge, which the UC Davis Olive Center discovered in their fridge experiments.
+I also found this to be true: a gold medal award winning, COOC certified oil stayed liquid in my fridge, while another COOC certified oil solidified.
+So, this test means nothing.
+Use the criteria earlier in the article, to discern a quality extra virgin olive oil instead.

 - If I buy EVOO from my health-food store, I can trust it’s real.
 Sadly, not true.
 All of the fake olive oil I’ve bought over the years came from health food stores, including the brands listed above in the failed studies.
 The brands that passed the studies, my local store didn’t even stock.
 I had to go to a regular grocery chain to find them.